micahwoods/micahwoods.github.io/_posts/2017-10-29-mlsn-growing-in-a-new-course.md

 This question came in the mail:

-> As to the MSLN guidelines that you have been a big proponent of, how do they apply to growing in a new course.
+> As to the MLSN guidelines that you have been a big proponent of, how do they apply to growing in a new course.
 I have wondered if they are more geared toward once a turfgrass becomes established and you are in maintenance mode.

 > I have a new course that I have been supplying our [grass variety] and they are practicing the MSLN approach using only liquid applications (via tank applications as they haven’t installed their fertigation yet).
 I would like to see the course further along in coverage of the [grass] based on the amount of time it has been planted.
 Just would like your thoughts on this program as it relates to a grow-in.
 I have always subscribed to applying fertilizer and push the turf so as to maximize establishment then go into maintenance mode once grown in.